The City of Kingston, NY

 [email protected]

 The Department of Housing Initiatives is a newly established department dedicated to support housing planning in the City of Kingston.
 The Department manages housing-related grants, supports the construction of new market-rate and affordable housing, develops policies to protect existing residents, and addresses the connection between housing and sustainability, health, and mobility.
 The Department also reviews the disposition of city-owned property suitable for housing development and collaborates with local and regional housing organizations.
+The Department Head is also the City's of Kingston's Fair Housing Officer.

 The City of Kingston is a proud member of the Ulster County Housing Smart Communities Initiative, a member of the Up For Growth network, and part of the the Ulster County Continuum of Care.
 The Office of Housing Initiatives also manages a City of Kingston Housing Task Force